-The tree permitting process for residential properties is consolidated with the Residential Plan Review application process, therefore an online application is not required.
+The tree permitting process for residential properties that meet the above criteria is consolidated with the Residential Plan Review application process, therefore submittal of an online Tree Ordinance Review Application is not required.

 How do I submit a Tree Ordinance Review Application (TORA)?

-Applications may be submitted through our online system, Austin Build + Connect (AB+C).
-The online application process can be used for all TORA submittals, except for requests associated with residential construction.
+Applications are submitted through our online system, Austin Build + Connect (AB+C).
+The online process can be used for all TORA submittals, except for requests associated with residential construction.
 Those requests must be submitted through the Residential Plan Review process and a separate TORA is not required.
-You will be required to create an account prior to submitting your application.
-You may also pay applicable fees and print your application.
+You will be required to create an account prior to submitting your online application.
+You may also pay applicable fees online and print your application.

 Residential Tree Reviews follows the timeline schedule for residential Plan Review and ranges between 5 to 15 business days, depending on the application type.

 Is there a separate fee for the Tree Review?

 Yes, please refer to the fee schedule.
 Please note that a 4% Development Services Surcharge fee will be added to all permit fees.